Residence Hall Policies

 • Sales and Solicitation Policy

 Student rooms may not be used for any commercial activity.
-The Residence Life and Housing & Dining Services Offices may permit some exceptions to this policy.
+This applies to a wide range of activities that may include advertising, selling, petitioning, campaigning, distributing fliers, product promotion, and providing personal services (i.e. hair cutting, nails, baked goods).
+The Residence Life, Housing, and Dining Services Office may permit some exceptions to this policy.
 If you would like further information about these exceptions, please contact the main office at Old Main 106.

 • Search of Parcels Policy